Sales Compensation Software Benchmark | Compare 15+ sales compensation platforms (features, pricing, fit by company size...)

 How effective is pay for performance?

 Pay for performance can be highly effective at driving motivation and productivity, but its success depends heavily on its design and implementation.
 When goals are clear, rewards are meaningful, and the process is transparent and fair, it powerfully aligns employee efforts with company objectives.
-Studies show that organizations with a strong P4P philosophy are significantly more likely to have highly engaged employees.
+Engagement is the lever that connects the two: Gallup finds that businesses with highly engaged teams are 23% more profitable (Gallup), and a well-run pay for performance plan is one of the clearest ways to raise that engagement.
 However, its effectiveness diminishes if targets are unrealistic, measurements are unfair, or the system fosters negative competition.
-The most successful P4P programs are integrated into a broader culture of continuous learning and development, where employees feel supported in their efforts to achieve their goals.
+The most successful P4P programs are integrated into a broader culture of continuous learning and performance support, where employees feel supported in their efforts to achieve their goals.

 Sales Ops & RevOps commission tool